 Some features of the APEA classes include:

 - supplemental tutoring

-- instruction by faculty selected for their enthusiasm and experience teaching college-level material to younger student
+- taught by faculty selected for their enthusiasm and experience teaching college-level material to younger students

 Algebra, trigonometry and geometry.
 Pre-calculus or an equivalent course is recommended.

 Knowledge of computers or some computer experience in high school is helpful but not required.
 PSAT Math of 65 or higher, or SAT Math of 650.

 Students enrolled in physics, chemistry, biology or engineering must have completed a physics, chemistry or biology high school course.

 Students with special qualifications may apply for permission to enroll in a third course with an additional non-refundable charge.
 Carrying three courses in the APEA program is not generally recommended.

 Back To Top

 The study of architecture is an exciting multidisciplinary activity that combines design creativity, historical perspective, technical excellence, social responsibility, and global and environmental leadership.
 The Pre-College Architecture Program is structured to introduce you to each of these areas and for you to experience studying architecture in a university setting.